GBIF-Sweden/gbif-se/README.md

 Some data for the site is fetched at build time from gbif.org (see [Pre render](#pre-render) for details).
 The site is therefore rebuilt and republished every night to stay accurate.
 This is done in two steps:

 1. The [build workflow](.github/workflows/build.yml) runs on schedule and builds and pushes a new image.
-2. A cronjob on **nrm-arda** pulls the latest image and restarts the application.
-The cronjob runs on the root account (see `/root/crontabs/dailyGBIF-se.sh`).
+2. The above mentioned cronjob on **nrm-arda** pulls the latest image and restarts the application.

 ### Running the production image locally
 This is useful for testing the image.